rmarau/PacoAutomationScript/README.md

 2. Populate the xlsx file accordingly
     * Do not change the sheet's name or the structure of the file (columns and heading lines)
     * It's important that you fill the UC_code and TP_code correctly.
-    * If you don't know the codes, then run once with emty cells and check the error to find the codes.
+    * If you don't know the codes, run the script with emty cells and check the error to find the codes.
 3. Update *paco-docker-run.sh* with your personal data
 4. It's highly recommended a dry-run test beforehand
 5. Run the script from a terminal: ```sh paco-docker-run.sh```